ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 	};
 ```

-Now that our function is finished locally, all that is left to do is upload it to lambda.
-To upload it to AWS, we will have to make a zip file of it, with our content of our folder at the root.
-To do this we will run this command inside our project folder.
+Now that our function is finished locally, we have to upload it to lambda.
+To upload it to AWS, we have to compress it to a zip file with the content of our folder at the root.
+To do this we can run this command inside our project folder.

 ```bash
 zip -r lambda-function.zip .
 ```

-Now in AWS go back to our Lambda function and in the tab **Code**, select **Upload from** and select **.zip file**.
-Now with this uploaded our lambda function is finished.
+Now in AWS go back to the Lambda function and in the tab **Code**, select **Upload from**, select **.zip file** and upload it.
+With that the Lambda function is finished.

-## S3 trigger
+### S3 trigger

-Now that we have our Lambda function working, we have to make shure that the function gets called everytime we upload a image to our S3 bucket.
-For this we will add a trigger to our function
+Now that we have our Lambda function working, we have to make sure that the function gets called everytime we upload an image to our S3 bucket.
+For this we are adding a trigger to our function.

-1. In our **Function overview** select **Add trigger**
+1. In our **Function overview** select **Add trigger**.
-2. Under source select **S3**
+2. Under source select **S3**.
-3. Select our bucket
+3. Select our bucket.
-4. Under event type select **All object create events**
+4. Under event type select **All object create events**.
-5. Select the checkbox to accnowledge Recursive invocation
+5. Select the checkbox to accnowledge Recursive invocation.
-6. Choose **Add**
+6. Choose **Add**.

-With this set up, we can now try to upload a image to our S3 bucket and check if it automatically generated our compressed images.
+With this set up, we can now try to upload an image to our S3 bucket and check if it automatically generated the compressed images.

+> upload image to s3 to test it!!!!!!!!!!!!

 ## Frontend

-In the frontend we used NextJs, but any other framework will do the job just as fine.
-Since the images don't change to often in our galleries, in order to improve performance, we decided to fetch all image urls from S3 in to a json list on build.
-This will keep our fetches to AWS down.
-This also will decrease the calls we have to make to AWS, which will bring our cost down and improve performance.
+In the frontend we used NextJS, but any other framework will do the job just as fine.
+Since the images don't change to often in our galleries, in order to improve performance, we decided to fetch all image URLs from S3 and store them in a json list on build.
+This keeps the number of fetches to AWS low (cheaper and better performance).

-To implement this we have to create a script which will run on build and save all the image keys in a json file.
+To implement this we have to create a script which will run on build and saves all the image keys in a json file.

-But for this to work, we will need to create a user that has the permission to fetch data from our S3 bucket.
+But for this to work, we need to create a user that has the permission to fetch data from our S3 bucket.

-1. To create this user we will firstly navigate to the [Identity and Access Management](https://console.aws.amazon.com/iam/home#/users)
+1. To create this user we will firstly navigate to the [Identity and Access Management](https://console.aws.amazon.com/iam/home#/users).
-2. Click **Create user**
+2. Click **Create user**.
-3. Enter a name for our user
+3. Enter a name for our user.
-4. Select **next**
+4. Select **next**.
-5. For permission options select **Attach policies directly**
+5. For permission options select **Attach policies directly**.
-6. Attach the policy **AmazonS3ReadOnlyAccess**
+6. Attach the policy **AmazonS3ReadOnlyAccess**.
-7. Select **next**
+7. Select **next**.
-8. Select **Create user**
+8. Select **Create user**.

 Now we have created a user with which we can read data from our S3 bucket on our client.
-But for this to work we will need to create a access key for this user.
+But for this to work we need to create a access key for this user.

-1. Click on the newly created user
+1. Click on the newly created user.
-2. Select **Security credentials**
+2. Select **Security credentials**.
-3. Click **Create access key**
+3. Click **Create access key**.
-4. Select **Application running outside AWS**
+4. Select **Application running outside AWS**.
-5. Select **Next**
+5. Select **Next**.
-6. Optionally add a description and click **Create access key**
+6. Optionally add a description and click **Create access key**.

-Now that we have our access key, we will have to creat a .env file and add our **Access key** and our **Secret access key**.
+Now that we have our access key, we have to create a .env file and add our **Access key** and our **Secret access key**.
 We can also add our **S3 bucket name** to the env file and our **AWS region** where we created our bucket.

 ```env
 AWS_ACCESS_KEY_ID=ABCDEFGHIJKLMNOPQRSTUVWXYZ